Trustroots/nostroots/README.md

 By moving onto Nostr development will become distributed and not centralized like it is now, so everyone can volunteer in their own autonomous way and with whomever they please.

+## current status

+Just some experiments and ideas.
+Collective coming near Berlin, May 2024.

 ## nostroots app

 - basic hospitality app